DevLab2020/Discord-Authorizer-Autoposter/README.md

 Edit config.json with your BOT_TOKEN

-edit RID, guildID, and channelID in bot.js
+edit RID, guildID, and channelID in .env file